UK's May risks 'total collapse' of government in Brexit impasse: Sunday Times

 That meant an election could be called as early as Wednesday, the newspaper said, without citing sources.

+Earlier on Saturday, one lawmaker said Conservative members of parliament had written to May telling her to lead Britain out of the EU in the coming months, even if it means a potentially damaging no-deal Brexit.

+The Sun newspaper said the letter was signed by 170 of the 314 Conservative lawmakers in parliament, including 10 cabinet ministers.

-Additional reporting by David Milliken; Editing by William Schomberg
+Reporting by William Schomberg and David Milliken; Editing by Daniel Wallis